mfscifly/sumas-prairie-gas-calculator/README.md

 Once the original product was created in JavaScript, I was able to reduce the amount of code by 50% by refactoring it using Object Oriented Programming.
 I also stored fuel tank sizes locally using localStorage to save the user time.

-## Future Optimizations:

-In future will expand this app to have all 🇨🇦/🇺🇸 border crossings available, to open up the potential user base.
+In the future I will expand this app to have all 🇨🇦/🇺🇸 border crossings available, to open up the potential user base.
 I will also pull estimated wait time (in minutes) in addition to having border camera footage available to users.

 ## Lessons Learned: